microsoft/aqa-tests/perf/ycsb/README.md

 There are two required parameters for connecting to the database:

 azurecosmos.uri=< uri string >
-* Path to your Azure Cosmos DB account and can be obtained from the portal.
-It will look like the following: https://.documents.azure.com:443/
+* Path to your Azure Cosmos DB account which can be obtained from the portal.
+It will look like the following: https://accountname.documents.azure.com:443/

 azurecosmos.primaryKey=< key string >
 * Obtained from the portal.
 The primary key is used to allow both read & write operations.
 If you are doing read-only workloads you can substitute the readonly key from the portal.